SAP-docs/btp-cloud-platform/docs/30-development/parallel-module-deployment-0384158.md

 In the example above, we have also specified the global MTA parameter `enable-parallel-deployments` with a value `true`.
 It activates the parallel deployment of MTA modules that do not have any deployment order dependencies between each other.
 If the parameter is missing or its value is `false`, the module deployment will be sequential.

 > ### Note:
-> If the parameter `enable-parallel-deployments` is not specified, the resources are processed in parallel.
+> The `enable-parallel-deployments` parameter has influence only on modules deployment, see the section [Sequential Resource Processing](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/b93db81b7df441d985896ac9eed65142.html) for the resources process.

 > ### Note:
 > The `enable-parallel-deployments` parameter is supported from major schema version 3 onwards.